auditor

 2. In future, when someone performs a check, the content of audit file Audit_Stamp MUST BE the same of the printed or digitally signed version done in step 1.
 If does not match, the integrity check is not valid.

-If you don't have a digital certificate, you can use a free timestamping authority, such as freetsa.org.
+If you don't have a digital certificate, you can use a free timestamping authority to sign the file online, such as freetsa.org (using Online Signature).

 Output Formats